serverfarmer/sf-keys/README.md

 # sf-keys extension for Server Farmer

 sf-keys is a very special extension - the only one, that is not cloned to managed servers directly from the original repository.
 Instead, you are supposed to fork it and replace all gpg/ssh keys with your own ones.
-Then, url of your forked repository should be placed into `scripts/functions.custom` file in Server Farmer main repository.
+Then, url of your forked repository should be placed into `get-url-keys-repository.sh` script in Server Farmer main repository.

 ##### Why all keys are stored in a separate repository?